DataDog/documentation/content/en/account_management/rbac/data_access.md

 : A descriptive name to help users understand what data is contained in the dataset.

 Select data to be included in this Dataset
 : The boundary definition that describes which data to restrict to a specific set of users.
 Boundaries are query statements with limitations that allow an access manager to define the scope of sensitive data to be protected.
-The supported telemetry types are custom metrics, RUM, APM traces, and logs
+The supported telemetry types are custom metrics, RUM, APM traces, and logs.

 Grant access
 : Select one or more teams or roles that may access the content bound in the Restricted Dataset.
 Any users who are not members of these groups are blocked from accessing this data.

 You may create a maximum of 10 key:value pairs per restricted dataset.
 Consider defining an additional restricted dataset if you need additional pairs.

-After you define the dataset by filling in all of the fields, click **Create Restricted Dataset** to apply the restricted dataset to your organization.
+After completing all the fields to define the dataset, click **Create Restricted Dataset** to apply it to your organization.

 You may create a maximum of 100 restricted datasets.
 If you need a higher limit, reach out to Support.